ldpbuaa/ldpbuaa.github.io/_pages/about.md

 **Dongping Liao**, Xitong Gao, Yiren Zhao, Chengzhong Xu

 - We figure out the coupling effect of data and system heterogeneity under federated training, namely, the gradient deviation among client models.
-We propose Flado, which is equipped with adaptive channel sparsity layer to address the conflicting gradient updates while achieving computational efficiency.
+We propose Flado, which is equipped with adaptive channel sparsity layers to address the conflicting gradient problem while achieving computational efficiency.
 </div>
 </div>